TORONTO SHOCKWAVE THERAPY CLINIC

 People who are not candidates for ESWT include pregnant women and individuals with neurological foot disease, vascular foot disease, pacemakers, or people taking medications that interfere with blood clotting (such as Coumadin).

-This therapy is a safe and effective alternative treatment for heel pain and only requires a short recovery time.
+This service is a safe and effective alternative treatment for heel pain and only requires a short recovery time.
 Clinical studies show a 70 percent success rate for treatment of plantar fasciitis using Extracorporeal Shock Wave Therapy.